tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - ST2 (IL-33 receptor) is present in multiple isoforms including membrane-bound ST2L and soluble sST2 (may be decoy for IL-33)
  - ST2 participates in activation of antigen-primed Th2 cells
  - ST2 implicated in inflammatory conditions
+# The nexus of dynamic T cell states and immune checkpoint blockade therapy in the periphery and tumor microenvironment
+## Abstract
+ - *de novo* priming of antigen-specific cytotoxic T cells in peripheral blood occurs throughout course of ICB (rather than reinvigoration of pre-ICB-existing tumor infiltrating exhausted lymphocytes), possible that local expansion of antigen-specific T cells within tumor also important though
+## Introduction
+ - VISTA is an immune checkpoint regulator, **that I haven't heard of before**, expressed on tumor-infiltrating leukocytes and myeloid cells, suppresses T cells
+ - agonists for co-stimulators, like ICOS, also being tested
+ - higher intratumor PD-L1 levels correlates with higher ICB benefit, but patients with PD-1 negative tumors can still sometimes respond to ICBs (and conversely high PD-L1 expressing tumors can be ICB resistant), PD-L1 expression also varies spatially and temporally, so we need more response markers besides PD-L1 ezpression
+ - using tumor biopsies to identify predictive response markers: hard to biopsy metastases, tumors are heterogeneous (sampling error), hard to obtain consecutive biopsies over ICB course
+ - peripheral blood profiling: less invasive, easier longitudinally
+## Immune checkpoint blockades
+ - CTLA-4 blocks early T cell activation via interruption of costimulatory CD28, failure of CTLA-4 blockade to treat cancer may mean that **early T cell response is intact in cancer patients**
+ - PD-1 (on T cells) interaction with PD-L1 (on tumor cells) inhibits T cells in tumor microenvironment
+ - **tumor type matters for ICB response: melanoma/NSCLC have higher response rates, colon/endometrium cancers do not respond well to ICB (although those with high microsatellite instability and MMRd repsond well), tumor burden is a good predictor of ICB response (neoantigen generation to elicit antitumor immunity)**
+ - **ovarian cancers ICB resistant, not known why (perhaps TIM-3 checkpoint), despite tumor-infiltrating leukocytes present in most ovarian cancer patients (or perhaps these are bystanders reactive to viruses rather than tumor antigens)**
+## T-cell receptor repertoire analysis and its application to dissect the mechanisms of ICB therapies
+ - tumor infiltrating leukocytes may predict patient survival, ICBs originally thought to activate tumor infiltrating leukocytes, but **in responsive patients peripheral compartment is a major source of T cells activated by ICB and majority of pre-existing intratumoral T cells are terminally exhausted and refractory to ICB**
+ - some pre-exhausted CD8<sup>+</sup> T cells in tumor microenvironment (precursors of exhausted T cells, Tpex) may contribute to ICB repsonse
+ - **ICB-induced clonal expansion of antigen-specific T cells may be indicated by a decrease in TCR diversity**
+ - **conversely, ICB-induced migration of T cells to the tumor may increase the diversity of TCR repertoire**
+## Overview of the CD8<sup>+</sup> T cell infiltrates in human tumor microenvironment
+ - T cell infiltrates in tumor microenvironment can be tumor-reactive (CD8<sup>+</sup> T cells) or bystander virus-reactive (CD8<sup>+</sup> T cells, don't contribute to antitumor immunity or respond to ICB)
+ - > 80% of tumor infiltrating leukocytes in ovarian tumors are bystanders, perhaps related to the lethality and ICB resistance of ovarian cancer
+ - **CD8<sup>+</sup> T cell subsets: naive (not yet exposed to antigenic stimulation, CCR7, LEF1, IL7R, TCF7, SELL), effector (stimulated by antigens, acquired cytotoxicity, perforin 1, granzymes, NK cell granule 7, CX3CR1, KLRG1, FCGR3A), memory (subset of Teff convert into resting memory that can generate many Teff cells upon restimulation by cognate antigens)**
+ - **central memory vs. effector memory CD8<sup>+</sup> T cells: Tcm abundant in spleen, blood, lymph, highly proliferative upon reactivation, lymphatic homing markers (CD62L, CCR7, GPR183, CD27/28), Tem abundant in spleen and blood, highly cytotoxic upon reactivation, granzymes, KLRG1, CXCR4, GCGR3A, lack CD62L, there's also tissue resident memory T cells (Trm) that are CD103<sup>+</sup>CD69<sup>+</sup> and excluded from circulation**
+ - tumor-reactive cytotoxic T cells eventually become exhausted due to chronic antigen stimulation, increased inhibitory receptors (PD-1, CTLA-4, LAG3, TIM-3), reduced effector functions (reduced IL-2, TNF, IFN-gamma production)
+### CD8<sup>+</sup> T cell dysfunction is a progressive state within tumor microenvironment
+ - earlier stage tumors likely have T cells on path to terminal exhaustion, late stage tumors likely have terminally exhausted T cells
+ - no drugs to reverse cellular state of terminally exhausted Tex cells, need to manipulate epigenetics/metabolism
+### Characterization of CD8<sup>+</sup> T cells in tumor microenvironment during ICB therapies
+ - PD-1 blockade may **transiently** reduce/revert dysfunction of tumor-specific CD8<sup>+</sup> Tex cells in tumor microenvironment
+## Characterization of CD8<sup>+</sup> T cells in peripheral blood during ICBs
+ - lymph nodes primary location for antigen presentation cells to activate antigen-specific T cells (**less exhausted than those in tumor microenvironment**) that can then migrate and infiltrate into tumor to complement effector population
+ - **some circulating PD-1<sup>+</sup> CD8<sup>+</sup> T cells share TCR sequences with T cells in TME, and this frequency predicts ICB response**
+# The promising link among tumor mutational burden, immune-related adverse events, and immune checkpoint inhibitors efficacy in SCLC
+ - letter in response to findings of irAEs correlating with ICB efficacy, perhaps related to association between irAE occurence and tumor mutational burden (also correlates with ICB efficacy)
+ - **can see same clonotypes of T cells reactive against tumor and self in irAEs**
+ - **higher tumor mutational burden and therefore antigenicity increase probability of crossreactivity because there are more distinct clonotypes of activated T cells and therefore more chances for a crossreactive clonotype to induce irAEs**, alternative hypothesis is that high tumor mutational burden correlates with ICI response therefore patients live longer and are more likely to eventually experience irAEs
+ - another caveat: < 1% of non-synonymous single nucleotide variants in expressed genes result in detectable CD4/CD8 positive T cell reactivity in tumor-infiltrating leukocytes, **would any be predicted in periphery?**, **frameshift mutations much more likely to lead to neoantigens**
 # The relationship between hydrophobicity and drug-protein binding in human serum albumin: a quartz crystal microbalance study
  - positive correlation between drug hydrophobicity and binding strength to human serum albumin, **perhaps in contrast to hypothesis of increased crossreactivity from more hydrophobic TCRs, assuming increased crossreactivity means lower strength binding for each or a lower possible maximum...**
 # The role of metabolic dysfunction in T-cell exhaustion during chronic viral infection